figuerom16/zjax/Readme.md

 </div>
 ```

-In order for this action to work, we need to define it somewhere in our project as ZJAX Action like this:
+In order for this action to work, we need to define it somewhere in our project as Zjax Action like this:

 ```html
 <script>